soniacastrop/Big-Data-Airport-Project/README.md

 - **Run-time classifier Pipeline**: In this pipeline we predict whether a new input record is going to need unscheduled maintenance.

-All the pipelines are explained in more detail in the "Report".
+All the pipelines are explained in more detail in the "Report.pdf".